 By Lee Foster

-A transformative opportunity to view abundant wildlife is available to any citizens willing to transport themselves to the area south of Willows, north of Sacramento, along Interstate Highway 5.
+A transformative opportunity to view this abundant wildlife awaits all citizens.
+Observers must simply transport themselves to the area south of Willows, north of Sacramento, along Interstate Highway 5.

-Witnessing this waterfowl migration can be an antidote to environmental pessimism and depression, which may affect some of our more-informed six billion fellow travelers on this cooled and habitable star we call Earth.
+Witnessing this waterfowl migration can serve as an antidote to environmental pessimism and depression.
+These modern afflictions may affect many of our most-informed six billion fellow travelers on this cooled and habitable star we call Earth.

-The good news is that this waterfowl migration from time immemorial continues, due partly to the skillful intervention of man, creating a hospitable Northern California flyway environment.
-This news is uplifting and reassuring.
-About three million ducks and more than a million geese migrate to the region, according to the U.S. Fish and Wildlife Service.
+The good news is that this waterfowl migration from time immemorial continues securely.
+This success story is due partly to the skillful intervention of man, creating a hospitable Northern California flyway habitat.
+The news is uplifting and reassuring.
+About 3 million ducks and more than a million geese migrate to the region, according to the U.S. Fish and Wildlife Service.

-Repeat visits to observe this natural beauty over the years could be considered a meditation on something perennially good that is happening in our time.
-Long term citizen commitment in California, the U.S., Canada, and even in a cooperative Russia has preserved these waterfowl species.
+My annual visit to observe this natural beauty over the years has become a meditation on something perennially good that is happening in our time.
+Long term citizen commitment in California, the U.S., Canada, and even in a cooperative Russia has helped preserve these waterfowl species.

 When to Go, Where to Go, What You See

 Three of the most impressive refuges are the Colusa National Wildlife Refuge, the Gray Lodge Wildlife Area, and the Sacramento National Wildlife Refuge.
 I list them in the south-to-north progression in which you might encounter them.
-The most critical refuge not-to-miss is the Sacramento National Wildlife Refuge, which has a sophisticated Visitor Center alerting you to all birding aspects of the region.
+The most critical refuge not to miss is the Sacramento National Wildlife Refuge.
+There you will find a sophisticated Visitor Center alerting you to all birding aspects of the region.